jcgregorio/blog/_posts/2019-01-25-a-thing-that-happened.md

 either too cold outside, or drenching rain.
 So I walk up and down the upstairs hall, or loop-de-loops around the furniture downstairs, and I belch, and I belch, and I belch.
-That's apparently yet another thing that makes nurses happy; I would doing one of my regular walks in the hospital wing and let out one of those deep, loud belches that start at your toes, and a cheer would rise from the nurses station every time.
+That's apparently yet another thing that makes nurses happy; I would be doing one of my regular walks in the hospital wing and let out one of those deep, loud belches that start at your toes, and a cheer would rise from the nurses station every time.
 Nurses are weird.